nicolascotton/nject/examples/leptos/README.md

 # Leptos
-Follow the instruction provided in the [Leptos](https://github.com/leptos-rs/leptos) project to run the application.
+Follow the instructions provided in the [Leptos](https://github.com/leptos-rs/leptos) project to run the application.